nessajimenez/vanguard-ab-test-/README.md

    > The number of clients for each group should be the same.

-      > - It simplifies analysis
+      - It simplifies analysis

-      > - Minimizes bias (one group had more clients than the other)
+      - Minimizes bias (one group had more clients than the other)

-      > - Ensures statistical power
+      - Ensures statistical power

   > Why were there so many unknown genders?

 #### Duration Assessment

-   > - Although a 3 month timeframe was enough to gather suffincient data for this particular experiment, a longer timeframe (6 months) would most likely provide more accurate numbers.
+   >  We believe a 3 month timeframe was enough to gather suffincient data for this particular experiment.

-   > - The most important factor to consider is the size of the sample the company wants to evaluate.
+   >  The most important factor to consider is the size of the sample the company wants to evaluate.

 #### Additional Data Needs or Recomendations

-   > - It would help to analyze the content and questions being displayed/requested in each step.
+   > It would help to analyze the content and questions being displayed/requested in each step.

-   > - Is all the data being collected during the process necessary?
+   > Is all the data being collected during the process necessary?

-   > - Are we making the client take more steps than needed or asking for duplicate info?
+   > Are we making the client take more steps than needed or asking for duplicate info?
 Can we eliminate any steps and make the process shorter?

-   > - Create a survey for customer feedback
+   > Create a survey for customer feedback regarding any changes they wish to see in the new design

 ## URLs